bntjah/lancache/README.md

     * Nexus: Provided working solution for OSX updates
     * bn_: Added them to installer & made seperate changelog
     * bn_: Added some minor tweaks to nginx as suggested in issues to counter bursty performance
+* 6-211-2017 bn_
+    * bn_: Added the necessary things as remarked by It0w in issues.
+Thanks for letting us know we forgot something!

 ## Installation